HL7/fhir-us-mcc/input/pagecontent/mcc_use_cases.md

 The MCC eCare Plan use cases focus on the functionality and interoperability required to allow an end-user to generate, exchange, share, query, and update an electronic person-centered care plan.
 These use cases are high-level descriptions of the most value-add interactions among the various actors identified in Patient Story 1.
 1. Generate/update comprehensive eCare Plan in clinical setting
 2. Expose (share) eCare Plan to clinical care team and patient/caregiver
-3. Identify Care Team Members
+3. Identify Care Team Members<br>
     **Note: Use Cases 4 through 7 will be defined in a future version of the FHIR IG:**

-4. Subscribe to eCare Plan Updates
+5. Subscribe to eCare Plan Updates
-5. Consent to share eCare Plan information for research (e.g. S4S)
+6. Consent to share eCare Plan information for research (e.g. S4S)
-6. Consent to share eCare Plan sensitive information with specific team members
+7. Consent to share eCare Plan sensitive information with specific team members
-7. Expose (share) eCare Plan to community-based (non-clinical provider)
+8. Expose (share) eCare Plan to community-based (non-clinical provider)

 ### Patient Story 1 Assumptions
 **Patient**